High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Observations

 Figure \ref{fig:Fig1} shows the spatial distribution of 53 galaxies within a clustercentric radius of {$\sim0.5$ Mpc}.
 The cluster galaxy sample consists of [O{\sc ii}] emitters and spectroscopically confirmed galaxies \citep{2017ApJ...846..120B}.
-About 60\% of the members have optical morphologies {that} resembles ellipticals or S0s \citep{2009ApJ...697..436H}.
-We classify this sample into three groups; gas-rich members with CO~(2--1) {line} detections (referred to as ``CO emitters'' hereafter), star-forming, and passive members.
-In addition to the 17 CO emitters, 24 and 12 galaxies are classified into star-forming and passive members, respectively, based on \textit{UVJ} diagram \citep{2018ApJ...856..118H}. {These 24 star-forming galaxies have no previous CO line detection nor targeted in the ALMA observations.} Six out of 12 passive galaxies are located within a clutercentric radius of 0.25 Mpc {($0.3R_{200}$)}, suggesting that quenching of star formation has {already} begun {at the cluster core.} On the other hand, CO emitters are found in the outskirts of the cluster {core} where passive galaxies dominate (Figure \ref{fig:Fig1}). \cite{2017ApJ...841L..21H} find that CO emitters are distributed at the edge of the virialized region defined by \cite{2015MNRAS.448.1715J} in the phase-space diagram.
-This suggests that CO emitters have entered the cluster more recently than passive members and {are important population} for understanding the transition from star-forming to passive phase.
+About 60\% of the members have optical morphologies that resemble ellipticals or S0s \citep{2009ApJ...697..436H}.
+We classify this sample into three groups: gas-rich members with CO~$J$~=~2--1 {line} detections (referred to as ``CO emitters'' hereafter), star-forming members, and passive members.
+In addition to the 17 CO emitters, 24 and 12 galaxies are classified as star-forming and passive members, respectively, based on the UVJ diagram \citep{2018ApJ...856..118H}.
+These 24 star-forming galaxies have no previous CO line detections and have not been targeted in ALMA observations.
+Six of the 12 passive galaxies are located within a clutercentric radius of 0.25 Mpc {($0.3R_{200}$)}, suggesting that the quenching of the star formation has already begun {at the cluster core.} On the other hand, CO emitters are found at the outskirts of the cluster core, where passive galaxies dominate (Figure \ref{fig:Fig1}). \cite{2017ApJ...841L..21H} find that CO emitters are distributed at the edge of the virialized region defined by \cite{2015MNRAS.448.1715J} in the phase-space diagram.
+This suggests that CO emitters have entered the cluster more recently than passive members and {are an important population} for understanding the transition from the star-forming to the passive phase.

-Overall, XCS J2215 is an unprecedentedly well-studied high-redshift cluster with multi-wavelength observations that has notable star-forming properties at the cluster core.
-In this study, we select 17 cluster galaxies which have CO~(2--1) line detection for our sample, adopting the same IDs labeled in \cite{2017ApJ...841L..21H}.
-We do not include ALMA.18 in our sample since the main purpose of this study is to discuss the spatial distribution of both CO~(2--1) line and dust continuum emissions near the cluster core.
+Overall, XCS J2215 is an unprecedentedly well-studied, high-redshift cluster with multiwavelength observations, which has notable star-forming properties at the cluster core.
+In this study, we select 17 cluster galaxies that have CO~$J$~=~2--1 line detections for our sample, adopting the same IDs as labeled in \cite{2017ApJ...841L..21H}.
+We do not include ALMA.18 in our sample, since the main purpose of this study is to discuss the spatial distribution of both the CO~$J$~=~2--1 line and dust continuum emissions near the cluster core.